srm-soumya/batch-inat/cli-instructions.md

 num of nodes * machine size => cost of your cluster. for eg: If you create 2 NC12 Machines, it might cost you 2 * $2 => $4 an hour

+You can also opt for ```low-priority VMs```, which are much cheaper compared to dedicated instances.

 While creating the cluster you can mount all your storage options like network file server, azure file share or blob storage. for eg: To mount an azure file share at $AZ_BATCHAI_MOUNT_ROOT/afs ```--afs-name <share-name> --afs-mount-path afs```
 $AZ_BATCHAI_MOUNT_ROOT is an environment variable that you can access.